yangman946/WallPaperChanger/README.md

 ## Contributing 👍

-If you wish to contribute to this project, send a pull request, and I will look at it.
+If you wish to contribute to this project, send a pull request, and I will review it ASAP.
 Here’s an easy and quick [video guide](https://youtu.be/waEb2c9NDL8) for learning how to contribute via GitHub.